I've been imitated so well I've heard people copy my mistakes.

 French photographer Cyril Lagel and Russian photographer Yegor Zaika for the contest The Best of Russia.
 Egor also took the idea from the famous French photographer.
 But Yegor also grabbed everything else.

 As for the industrial scale, companies such as Starbucks, McDonalds, Adidas, Apple etc. become victims of uncovered plagiarism more often than others.
 What is most interesting, precedents happen not only in Asian factories but also among no less large corporations.

 The complex relationship between Apple and Microsoft has been going on for more than two decades.
 Adherents of companies to this day argue about who stole from whom.
-In his book, Steve Jobs more than once mentioned the competitors of Microsoft: First I should tell you my theory about Microsoft.
+In the book about Steve Jobs more than once mentioned the Microsoft Company: First I should tell you my theory about Microsoft.
 Microsoft has had two goals in the last 10 years.
 One was to copy the Mac, and the other was to copy Lotus’ success in the spreadsheet, basically, the applications business.
 And over the course of the last 10 years, Microsoft accomplished both of those goals.
 And now they are completely lost.
 They were able to copy the Mac because the Mac was frozen in time.
 The Mac didn’t change much for the last 10 years.
 It changed maybe 10 percent.
 It was a sitting duck.
 It’s amazing that it took Microsoft 10 years to copy something that was a sitting duck.

 Vanilla Ice aka American rapper Robert Matthew Van Winkle in 1990 released the single Ice, Ice, Baby, which brought him huge success.

 and Queen and David Bowie live